 Day 4 Belfast.
 Giant’s Causeway Excursion

-After a leisurely start to the day, make your way north to the Antrim Coast, where you visit awe-inspiring GIANT’S CAUSEWAY.
-Hear how millions of years ago the earth cracked open, lava forced its way out, and as it cooled slowly and evenly, more than 40,000 interlocking basalt columns were formed, leading from the cliff foot into the sea.
-Back in Belfast this afternoon, you have time to discover the city on your own.
+After a leisurely start to the day, make your way north to the Antrim Coast to visit awe-inspiring GIANT’S CAUSEWAY.
+Hear the legend of Finn McCool, the Irish giant whose battle with a rival Scottish giant created the 40,000 interlocking basalt columns here—then, learn how they were really formed!
+This UNESCO World Heritage Site is one of the Creator’s most impressive natural wonders.
+Back in Belfast this afternoon, there’s time to discover the city on your own.